StackItHQ/pes-praths71018/README.md

 - Create a server in express which is connected to MySQL database
 - Write a JavaScript code in AppScript in google sheets to enable realtime synchronisation with database by adding triggers when opening and editing the sheets.
 - Run the server using ngrok.

+### Note

+- credentials.json file isn't pushed in repository for precautionary purposes.
+- password for MySQL database is removed in the repository again for precautionary purposes.